-Learn best practices for conducting an end-of-year peer review audit that leads to clear insights and next steps in this free webinar on demand, “Audit and Improve Peer Review Efficiency at the Journals You Manage.”
+Learn best practices for conducting a peer review audit that leads to clear insights and next steps in this free webinar on demand, “Audit and Improve Peer Review Efficiency at the Journals You Manage.”
 Click here to get the full recording!

 At academic journals, the peer review process is never-ending.
 There are always new manuscripts to vet, reviewers to invite, authors to send decisions to…and the beat goes on.
 Journal managers and editors spend most of their time in the trenches of peer review, busy with day to day editorial operations.
 However, it’s important to periodically take a step back to assess publication performance and look for opportunities for improvement.
-The start of a new year is a prime time to review your editorial workflows and peer review guidelines and look for ways to optimize journal efficiency.
+The best way to do that is through regular peer review audits conducted at least once a year.

-Wondering what steps your team should take to conduct an end-of-year peer review audit that leads to clear insights and next steps?
+Wondering what steps your team should take to conduct a peer review audit that leads to clear insights and next steps?

 During Scholastica’s free on-demand webinar, “Audit and Improve Peer Review Efficiency at the Journals You Manage,” speakers from Scholastica and J&J Editorial share best practices for auditing journal peer review performance from a technical and editorial perspective.